leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 ## After the event

-Please add your versions of the filled notebooks to a subfolder named `filled_notebooks` in the event folder you created above, so participants can access them later.
+Please add your versions of the filled notebooks to a subfolder named `filled_notebooks` in the event folder you created above, so participants and future instructors can access them later.